HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsection{Participants}

-Twenty-four participants were recruited from the Pittsburgh area.
-Of these, 13 were women and 11 were men.
-17 were 18--24 years old, 4 were 25--30 years old, 1 was 31--35 years old, and 2 were 41--45 years old.
-Participants were screened so that those who had prior experience using this robot arm in this type of eating study were not included in this dataset.
-Thus, the participants were novices at the task.
-The experiment took place in the Human And Robot Partners Lab (HARP Lab) on the Carnegie Mellon University campus, and participants were compensated \$15 for their time.
+Twenty-four participants (13 female) were recruited from the Pittsburgh area.
+Seventeen were between the ages of 18--24, four between 25--30, one between 31--35, and two between 41--45.
+The participant pool was screened for prior experience using this robot arm in similar studies and, thus, were novices at the task.
+The experiment took place in the Human And Robot Partners (HARP) Lab on the Carnegie Mellon University campus.
+Participants were compensated \$15 for one and a half hours of their time.